schuettc/node-grpc-demo/README.md

 }
 ```

 The main client function will determine the `TARGET` and `WAV_FILE` to be used.
 This client can be used both locally or with the deployed gRPC server.
 A `WAV_FILE` is required and can be stored in the `client\src` directory and will be copied over during the Docker build.
+If the `WAV_FILE` is a stereo file with each channel a separate user, they will be muxed together when sent to the gRPC server.
+The result will be that the transcription is the combined result of both channels.
+If you want to get a single channel, you can modify the `ffmpeg` to only pass one channel, or separate the `WAV_FILE` before sending.

 ### ffmpeg Processing